jacebenson/cedar/docs/docs/prerender.md

 ## Cell prerendering

-As of v3.x, Redwood supports prerendering your Cells with the data you were querying.
+As of v3.x, Cedar supports prerendering your Cells with the data you were querying.
 There's no special config to do here, but a couple of things to note:

 #### 1. Prerendering always happens as an unauthenticated user